Editorial photograph of a data center aisle representing Oracle GoldenGate replication across heterogeneous database systems

 100% Buyer Side Independent

-Oracle GoldenGate licenses per processor on every source and target it touches, so replicating into a non Oracle database or a big data platform can cost more in GoldenGate than the target itself.
+Oracle GoldenGate licenses per processor on every source and target it touches.
+Replicate into a non Oracle database or a streaming platform and the GoldenGate line follows the data, whatever the target costs.

 Key takeaways